 President James Garfield devised an original proof of the Pythagorean Theorem and piblished it in 1876.
 He once taught math at Hiram College.

 Jimmy Carter was the first president born in a hospital.
+He is the oldest ex-president.

 President William H. Taft had quite a second career.
 9 years after his presidency, he was appointed Chief Justice of the Supreme Court by President Harding.
 Taft was also the first president to submit a national budget and set a precedent by doing so.